 - Stable Surface: Always place your kettle on a stable, flat, and heat-resistant surface away from the edge of the counter to prevent accidental tipping.

-- Handle with Care: Remember that the glass body gets hot!
+- Handle with Care: that the glass body gets hot!
 Always use the cool-touch handle when moving or pouring.
 Avoid touching the glass immediately after boiling.

 - Allow Cooling: If you need to refill immediately after boiling, allow the kettle to cool for a minute or two before adding cold water to prevent thermal shock, especially if it’s not made of the highest quality borosilicate glass.